MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-administrator-activities.md

 Some activities are expected to take only a limited amount of time to complete.
 If they don't complete within an expected time frame, they may be stalled or there may be another issue preventing completion.
 You can define the number of seconds to wait for completion of the action.
 If the processing of the activity exceeds this timeout threshold, a platform event will be sent and the issue will be reported.
 You can also choose whether to generate a platform event if the activity returns a failure.

 ### To be notified when the activity takes longer than a specified time to run or fails to run

+To be notified of timeout and failure event notifications, follow these steps:

 1. In the **Event Notifications** box, enter the **number of seconds** of run time before a notification is generated.